aahamlin/aahamlin.github.io/manager_readme.md

 The short version is:

-> I enjoy helping and supporting others, and recognize our shared humanity.
+> I enjoy helping and supporting others, and understanding how we can better relate to each other.

 Put into the software development context:

-> I like to help product development teams do their job well, and find joy in it.
+> I help product development teams do their job well, and find joy in it.

 ## How I view my role